Skip to Main Content

 • Family history of diabetes

-• Are African American, Hispanic/Latino American, Native American, Asian American or Pacific Islander
+• Are African American, Hispanic/Latino American, Native American, Asian American, or Pacific Islander

 • Having had a child weighing more than 9 pounds